MoMarky/radiology-report-extraction/README.md

 3).
 Run "data_clean_for_mimic()" to clean some useless sentences in the test reports, such as "The diagnosis results was communicated with Dr.__ at __."

+# Citation

+If you use this code, or otherwise found our work valuable, please cite:

+###
+    @article{ma2023impressiongpt,
+    title={ImpressionGPT: an iterative optimizing framework for radiology report summarization with chatGPT}, author={Ma, Chong and Wu, Zihao and Wang, Jiaqi and Xu, Shaochen and Wei, Yaonai and Liu, Zhengliang and Guo, Lei and Cai, Xiaoyan and Zhang, Shu and Zhang, Tuo and others}, journal={arXiv preprint arXiv:2304.08448},
+    year={2023}
+      }